jinlee487/youtube2mp3/README.md

 5. Start downloading
 ### 📑 Things to Note

-- I recommand you download m4a files instead of WebM files.
+- I recommend you download m4a files instead of WebM files.
 - M4A files are encoded with the lossy Advanced Audio Coding (AAC) codec,
 - which is able to provide the same bitrates as MP3s, yet achieve tighter compression.
 - This results in smaller file sizes, all while delivering higher audio quality.